Pay Policy Statement for 2019-20

 The councils will not re-employ a chief officer who has left their employment and is now drawing a local government pension, unless there are exceptional circumstances.

 The lowest-paid employees are employed on full time [37 hours] equivalent salaries in accordance with the minimum spinal column point currently in use within the council’s grading structure.
-There is one post which is an exception to this due to the nature of the role, which is paid a spot salary and as at 1 April 2018, this is £16,575 per annum.
-The chief executive’s salary is thus 8.7 times the salary of the lowest-paid member of staff.
+As at 1 April 2019, this is £18,037 per annum.
+The chief executive’s salary is thus 8.9 times the salary of the lowest-paid member of staff.

 REMUNERATION OF CHIEF OFFICERS COMPARED WITH OTHER OFFICERS

-The Department of Communities and Local Government (DCLG) published in February 2015 a code of recommended practice for local authorities on data transparency.
+The Ministry of Housing, Communities and Local Government (MHCLG) published in February 2015 a code of recommended practice for local authorities on data transparency.
 This code of practice recommends publishing the “pay multiple”, the ratio between the highest paid salary and the median average salary of the whole of the authority’s workforce.
-For this council the median salary during 2018-19 will be £34,155 (based on current data).
-The pay multiple defined above is thus 4.1.
+For this council the median salary during 2019-20 will be £34,155 (based on current data).
+The pay multiple defined above is thus 4.7.